Beej126/BeejBlog/content/posts/2010-06-11-free-itunes-album-cover-artwork-embed.md

         <li class="even">
         </li>
         <li>
-          &#160;&#160;&#160; //now for all downloaded artwork, save it to an image file and then write it back into the mp3 file so that we&#8217;re free to carry music with artwork out of iTunes
+          &#160;&#160;&#160; //now for all downloaded artwork, save it to an image file and then write it back into the mp3 file so that we're free to carry music with artwork out of iTunes
         </li>
         <li class="even">
           &#160;&#160;&#160; var AlbumFolderName = fso.GetParentFolderName(track.Location) + "";